sanskrit/raw_etexts_english/blogs/manasataramgini/2006-11-26_the-origin-of-the-royal-bhosles.md

 +++
-title = "The origin of the royalxa0bhosles"
+title = "The origin of the royal bhosles"

 +++
 The problem of the origin of the royal Bhosles, or the clan of Shivaji